Ideal-theoretic Explanation of Capacity-achieving Decoding: Introduction

 \begin{theorem}[Informal statement -- see {\cref{thm:afFRS}}] Let $\ell$ be any linear form such that either $\ord(\ell) \geq k$ or ($\charac(\F) \geq k$ and $\beta \neq 0$) \footnote{$\ord(\ell)$ refers to the smallest positive integer $u$ such that $\ell^{(u)}(z) = z$.}.
 Then the Affine-FRS codes corresponding to the linear form $\ell$ are list-decodable up to capacity. \end{theorem}

 Previously, even for the special case of the Additive FRS codes, list-decodability close to capacity was only achieved by the more involved algorithm of \cite{GuruswamiR2008} and Kopparty~\cite{Kopparty2015} (see paragraph on Additive Folding and Footnote~4 in \cite[Section III]{Guruswami2011}).
+(A similar approach can be extended to cover the case of $\ord(\ell)\geq k$ in \cref{thm:informal_afFRS}: however, it seems difficult to do so for the case when $\ord(\ell)$ is small.)

-(It should also be stressed that the Guruswami-Rudra algorithm is more of an approach --- it needs significant algorithmic innovation to apply to the different cases~\cite{Kopparty2015}.)
-Thus our Affine-FRS codes lead to the first common abstraction of the three codes as well as the first common algorithm for solving the list-decoding problem for these codes.
-Arguably thus, even if the Affine-FRS codes had been studied previously, it is not clear that the ability to decode them for every choice of $\ell(z)$ would be obvious.
+Thus, our Affine-FRS codes lead to the first common abstraction of the three codes as well as the first common algorithm for solving the list-decoding problem for these codes.
+(Furthermore, this algorithm is linear-algebraic.)` Arguably thus, even if the Affine-FRS codes had been studied previously, it is not clear that the ability to decode them for every choice of $\ell(z)$ would be obvious.